SciML/DifferentialEquations.jl/docs/src/man/output_specification.md

 footprint than full dense output.
 Note that this, being associated with dense output, is only available for the ODE solvers.

+One fact to note is that `saveat` can be used even when `save_timeseries=false`.
+If this is done, then the only values that will be saved are the values chosen in `saveat` (matching Sundial's default behavior).

 Another way to specify an output location is to add that value to `tspan`.
 For example, we can force the solver to solve at `0.5` via `tspan=[0,0.5,1]`.
 However, notice that this will require that the solver actually hits `t=0.5`.
 In some cases this can slow